UoB-COMSM0166/2025-group-28/README.md

 The initial design revolved around the following key classes (See Fig X):

--**Game**: this would be composed of the player(s), current room and score -**Sprite**: this is our abstract game character class -**Room**: this represented instances of an arena or level -**Player**: the playable character, AstroCat, extending Sprite -**Mob**: enemy characters, extending Sprite
+- **Game**: this would be composed of the player(s), current room and score
+- **Sprite**: this is our abstract game character class
+- **Room**: this represented instances of an arena or level
+- **Player**: the playable character, AstroCat, extending Sprite
+- **Mob**: enemy characters, extending Sprite

 In the following development sprints, this base design was extended to accommodate additional requirements identified in sprint reviews and continuous user testing.
 Notable additions were (See Fig X+1):

--**GameObject**: our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position -***Tile**: represented each square block in the room, this facilitated our random generation of walls and traps -**Handler/Generator** classes: this delegated responsibility from the Room class to facilitate more flexible behaviour across rooms.
+- **GameObject**: our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position
+- ***Tile**: represented each square block in the room, this facilitated our random generation of walls and traps
+- **Handler/Generator** classes: this delegated responsibility from the Room class to facilitate more flexible behaviour across rooms.
--**Utility/Static** classes: allowed us to split UI and non-game elements such as the menu/settings/transitions away from the gameplay logic code.
+- **Utility/Static** classes: allowed us to split UI and non-game elements such as the menu/settings/transitions away from the gameplay logic code.
 These included:
- -**GameOver**: creates the game over screen -**Menu**: game menu screen and logic
+ - **GameOver**: creates the game over screen
+ - **Menu**: game menu screen and logic
- -**Settings**: settings and how to play pages -**GameUI**: drew enemy health bars and scores
+ - **Settings**: settings and how to play pages
+ - **GameUI**: drew enemy health bars and scores

-Figure X: Class Diagram at week 4 workshop
+**Figure X**: Class Diagram at week 4 workshop
 ![image](https://github.com/user-attachments/assets/7c23e660-87e8-4131-a0c0-dd7190344273)

-Figure X+1: Class Diagram as at final sprint
+**Figure X+1**: Class Diagram as at final sprint
 ![image](https://github.com/user-attachments/assets/6fd5b006-6e27-4417-a278-2b17352c75d8)

 ##Behavioural Diagrams